natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

     %SW_MATM-4-MACFLAP_NOTIF: Host 01e2.4c18.0156 in vlan 10 is flapping between port Gi0/24 and port Gi0/19
     %SW_MATM-4-MACFLAP_NOTIF: Host 01e2.4c18.0156 in vlan 10 is flapping between port Gi0/24 and port Gi0/16

-The MAC address can jump between several ports.
-In this case it is very important to know from which ports the MAC comes.
+MAC address can jump between several ports.
+In this case it is very important to know from which ports MAC comes.

 Try to figure out which ports and which VLAN was the problem.
 Check regular expression with one line from log file: